iainfm/BirdStrike/README.md

 ```
 PAGE=&3000
 *LOAD birdsk2 1200
-CALL &1E00
+CALL &1300
 ```

-If that doesn't work (hangs at 'press space to play') try the following:
+To play the original game either load BIRDSK1 in between changing page and `*LOADing above, or do the following:
 ```
 PAGE=&3000
 *LOAD birdsk2 1200